 If you’re unhappy with the outcome of your car’s MOT test, you can appeal.
 To do this, you will need to complete a VT17 form, which you can get in the following ways:

 Complete one at your nearest MOT test centre

 You can also appeal by calling 0300 123 9000.

-Once you’ve done this you will then need to arrange a re test with the Vehicle and Operator Services Agency, who will refund your fee if your appeal is successful.
+Once you’ve done this, you will need to arrange a re-test with the Driver and Vehicle Standards Agency (DVLA), who will refund your fee if your appeal is successful.

-A large number of MOT tests fail vehicles on small faults that can easily be sorted before you take your car for an MOT, even if you aren’t particularly car savvy.
+MOT tests often fail vehicles on small faults that can easily be sorted before taking your car for an MOT, even if you aren’t particularly car savvy.

 Faulty windscreen wipers

-Even something small like a dirty licence plate could scupper your chance of passing an MOT, so make sure to check your vehicle for common faults and get any issues sorted before you take your vehicle for its test.
+Even something small like a dirty licence plate could scupper your chance of passing an MOT, so make sure to check your vehicle for common faults.
+If you identify any issues, get them sorted before taking your car for its test.

-Taking the time to do this will be much cheaper than submitting your vehicle for a test, having it fail its MOT and having to pay for the 'repairs' and a re-test afterwards.
+Taking the time to do this will be much cheaper than submitting your vehicle for a test, having it fail its MOT, paying for the simple fixes and then having a re-test.

 Car insurance is just one of the costs of keeping your car on the road along with tax, petrol and servicing, so cut your insurance costs by comparing the best deals for you.